Dracophyllum traversii: Taxonomy

-D. traversii was first described by Joseph Dalton Hooker in 1867, in his Handbook of New Zealand Flora.
+Dracophyllum traversii was first described by Joseph Dalton Hooker in 1867, in his Handbook of New Zealand Flora.
 He described it as "Much the largest species of the genus," and designated the type specimen as one he and J. Haast had collected 914 m (3000 ft) above sea level on the Arthur's pass in the province of Nelson, 1865.
 The New Zealand Plant Conservation Network regards Dracophyllum pyramidale, a similar plant first described by W. R. B. Oliver in 1952, as a synonym of D. traversii.
 Anthony Peter Druce first merged the two species in an unpublished check-list in 1980.
 Plants of the World Online, however, regards them as separate species, D. traversii occurring in the South Island and D. pyramidale in the North Island.
 One 1987 study on the flora of north-west Nelson claimed the only visible difference between D. traversii and D. pyramidale was a wax on the surface of the leaves of D. traversii.
 Stephanus Venter revised the genus in 2021, maintaining the synonymy of D. pyramidale, citing the 1994 "Trees and Shrubs of New Zealand," and describing the latter as simply a more robust form of D. traversii, with a lower altitude habitat and sheaths and inflorescences of varying lengths.